rclone/rclone/docs/content/flags.md

       --crypt-remote string                                 Remote to encrypt/decrypt
       --crypt-server-side-across-configs                    Deprecated: use --server-side-across-configs instead
-      --crypt-show-mapping                                  For all files listed show how the names encrypt --crypt-suffix string                                 If this is set it will override the default suffix of ".bin" (default ".bin")
+      --crypt-show-mapping                                  For all files listed show how the names encrypt --crypt-strict-names                                  If set, this will raise an error when crypt comes across a filename that can't be decrypted
+      --crypt-suffix string                                 If this is set it will override the default suffix of ".bin" (default ".bin")
       --drive-acknowledge-abuse                             Set to allow files which return cannotDownloadAbusiveFile to be downloaded
       --drive-allow-import-name-change                      Allow the filetype to change when uploading Google docs